mm80843/T3.5/docs/Benef/PBN__Benef_1165.md

 # __Contact tracing and notification__

-## Name of the Benefit

-Alerts individuals who have been in close contact with infected persons to take necessary precautions and seek testing

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduces further transmission, facilitates early intervention, and supports timely testing and isolation](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1296.md)